poldek1997/poldek1997/README.md

 #### Main Projects<br/>
   ▶️ International Auto Market<br/>
-  >This project was created for Nawrot sp. z o.o. company and it consist of web aplication *("International Auto Market")* and desktop aplication *("StockTools")*.
+  >This project was created for Nawrot sp. z o.o. and it consists of web aplication *("International Auto Market")* and desktop aplication *("StockTools")*.
 Web application provides enviroment for customers to browse cars.
-If new client wants to see lists of current available vehicles on stock he has to create account first, and he has to be accepted in desktop application by system provider employee.
-To attract new clients, website also contains tab with about company and contact.
-Employees of Nawrot compnay can perform CRUD operations in desktop application to live add/edit/remove cars on website. *"StockTools"* provides many other actions (such as generating vehicles offers to pdf, exporting database data to xlsx, system of proving new clients, automatic email sending, and many others..). <br/><br/>
+If a new client wants to see the lists of currently available vehicles, they have to create an account first, and then they have to be accepted in desktop application by a company employee.
+To attract new clients, the website also contains tabs: *about company* and *contact*.
+Employees of Nawrot can perform CRUD operations in desktop application in real time, such as add/edit/remove cars on website. *"StockTools"* provides many other actions (such as generating vehicles offers to pdf, exporting database to xlsx, verifying new clients, sending automatic emails, and many others..). <br/><br/>
-  >Technology used in project:<br/>
+  >Technology used in the project:<br/>
   >Website: - c# .Net MVC5, Dapper, LINQ<br/>
   >Desktop application: c# WindowsForms, ADO NET<br/>
   >Link to website: 🔗 https://nawrot-stock.pl/<br/><br/>